 How does it affect your mindset and behaviors?

 Use the findings to uncover some insights.
 Reframe the problem into a how might we question.

 Example: We asked, “How might we design a ritual to start celebrating small victories?”

 3. Brainstorm ritual ideas

 Facilitate a brainstorm to find a prescription for the problem.
-Run three or four ideation rounds with different prompts like the following ones:
+Run three or four ideation rounds with different prompts, like the following:

-What if the ritual happened outside of the office?
+What if the ritual happens outside of the office?

 Turn something uncool we already do into an exciting experience.

 Come up with ideas that are analog (no tech needed).